f4tnk/satnogs-client-docker/sa2kng/README.md

-# The SA2KNG collection of branches
+# The SA2KNG collection of branches : update satdump f4tnk

 ## Intro
 This is intended to be a collection image of my work that has not yet been merged into upstream.<br>